aica-technology/simulators/README.md

     <body name="receptacle_cylinder" pos="-0.44 0.145 0">
 ```
 8. Add `<include file="assets/receptacle_cylinder.xml"/>`, for example, at the top of the scene.xml file to include it

+### Putting large number of obj files in a folder
+To do this, the include tag needs to be updated.
+Also, it seems mujoco only accepts 1 mesh directory so if there are multiple directories, then you will have to specify relative to the meshdir.
+For example `<mesh file="receptacle_cylinder/receptacle_cylinder.obj"/>`.